A distant strobe.

 Wha… what?, she manages in her stupor.

-The image of the performer fades in that of her engineering professor.
+The image of the performer fades into that of her engineering professor.

 I said, you can’t be here.
 Your eye patterns indicate distraction, absent-mindedness.
 There is no use in continuing now, come back for the evening lesson.
 Resume simulation.

 Under a deeply furrowed brow, her silty black eyes clear and she finds herself shut out of the virtual class.
 She takes a deep breath, her heart still pounding from the multiple reality shift.
 Where had she been just now?
-Puzzled, unaccustomed to such a lack of mental clarity, she scrambles to gather her few belongings and leaves the classroom, eyes firmly focused on the ground.
+Perplexed, unaccustomed to such a lack of situational awareness, she scrambles to gather her few belongings and leaves the classroom, eyes firmly focused on the ground.
 The sight of a classroom in simulation, row after row of mindless bodies staring forward into nothingness, had always unnerved her to no end.
-Walking down the corridor, passing classroom after classroom of such a sight, she could not help but imagine the school building without walls or ceiling.
-A source code monoculture, being fed a specific input to a specific end.
+She shivers slightly.
+Even Happiness could not mask the horror of such a sight.
+As she steps out of the classroom, she discreetly dissimulates her reality lenses into a small tin case.
+Everything around her transfigures into the dull grey-blue padded physical world, except the students who remain irrevocably the same.
+Walking down the corridor, passing classroom after classroom, she could not help but picture the school building bereft of walls or ceiling.
+A source code monoculture, she thinks, being fed a specific input to a specific end.
 The profound alienation she feels is matched only by her deepest desire to belong.
-In her mind, she knew herself incapable of relinquishing her omniscience for the simplicity of unwavering belief, but the intensity of the desire never faded.
+In her mind, she knew herself incapable of relinquishing her cursed omniscience for the simplicity of unwavering belief in the illusion, but the intensity of the yearning somehow never faded.